Gangadhar-Kuratti/My_Python-course/README.md

 ## Programs
 - program to print the tables of entered number using function
 - program to understand the "return" function

+## Completed (Day_33)
+- Practice set 35 ✅

+## Programs
+- program to understand the local and global variables in functions
+- program to understand the default parameters in functions